Jeff-Ciesielski/fixmath/README.md

+# fixmath
-# fixmath: libfixmath wrapper for the Nim programming language
+## libfixmath wrapper for the Nim programming language

 libfixmath provides 16:16 fixed point math support, useful for DSP and embedded applications.
 This wrapper provides access to all required